Trump on tricky legal ground with 'Obamacare' threat

 Think of an appropriation as an electronic instruction to your bank to pay a recurring monthly bill.
 You fully intend to pay, and the money you've budgeted is in your account.
 But the payment will not go out unless you specifically direct your bank to send it.

-The district court judge agreed with House Republicans, and now the case is on hold before the U.S. appeals court in Washington.
-A group of state attorneys general are asking the appeals court to join in the case, in defense of the subsidies.
+A district court judge agreed with House Republicans, and now the case is on hold before the U.S. appeals court in Washington.
+A group of state attorneys general asked the court earlier this year to let them join the case in defense of the subsidies, and on Tuesday the court agreed.
+House Republicans had opposed the states' participation, but the court said the group had "demonstrated the appropriateness of their intervention in this case."

-Both Bagley and Jost have followed the matter closely, and they disagree on whether the health law properly approved the payments to insurers.
+Both Bagley and Jost have followed the issue of the payments closely, and disagree on whether the health law properly approved the payments to insurers.
 Bagley says it did not; while Jost says it did.

-However, the two experts agree that insurers would have a solid lawsuit against the administration if Trump stops the payments.
+However, the two experts agree that insurers would have a solid lawsuit if Trump stops the payments.
 Insurers could sue in the U.S. Court of Federal Claims, which hears claims for money against the government.

 "The ACA promised to make these payments — that could not be clearer — and Congress has done nothing to limit that promise," said Bagley.